Grant Horton: Bromsgrove Sporting (loan)

 Horton joined newly promoted Southern League Premier Central side Bromsgrove Sporting on 16 August 2019.

 He played one game for Bromsgrove Sporting, which came in the FA Cup, in a 2–1 home victory against Leicester Road on 24 August 2019.
 Horton came on as a half time substitute for Will Shorrock.

 He returned to Cheltenham Town on 29 August 2019, following the return from injury of Tom Taylor.

 Yate Town (loan)

 On 13 September 2019, Horton joined Yate Town on loan.

 Chippenham Town (loan)

 In December 2019, he joined Chippenham Town on loan until the end of the season.

 Bath City (loan)

 After featuring in Cheltenham's EFL Trophy squad at the start of the 2020-21 season, Horton joined Bath City of the National League South on loan on 18 November 2020.

-Bohemians (loan)
+Bohemians (loans)

-On 21 January 2022, Horton joined League of Ireland Premier Division club Bohemians on loan for their 2022 season that ends at the end of November 2022.
+On 21 January 2022, Horton joined League of Ireland Premier Division club Bohemians on loan for their 2022 season.
 On 12 July 2022, Horton was recalled by Cheltenham after making 11 appearances for Bohemians, scoring 1 goal.
 Horton returned to Bohemians on loan for the 2023 League of Ireland season.
 He scored the first goal in a 2-1 victory for Bohemians against Cork City in the opening game of the season.
+He returned to Cheltenham Town after the completion of this loan on 30 June 2023.

+Waterford

+On 14 February 2024, it was announced that Horton had signed a permanent contract with newly promoted League of Ireland Premier Division club Waterford.

+In his first season, Horton played in every single League of Ireland game.